nelvadas/GraalVM-Polyglot-Labs/03/README.md

 </details>

 ## Summary
-In this labs, you build and run Polyglot Application running Java, Javascript , R and Python You used Proxy Arrays to simulate R Dataframes
+In this labs, you built and run Polyglot Application running Java, Javascript , R and Python You used Proxy Arrays to simulate R Dataframes